Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Uniqueness of entropy solutions

 \subsection{Acknowledgments}

-This research has been supported by the Research Council of Norway through different grants: All authors were supported by the Toppforsk (research excellence) grant agreement no. 250070 `Waves and Nonlinear Phenomena (WaNP)', OM is supported by grant agreement no. 301538 `Irregularity and Noise In Continuity Equations' (INICE), JE was supported by the MSCA-TOPP-UT grant agreement no. 312021, and ERJ is supported by grant agreement no. 325114 `IMod.
+We would like to thank the anonymous referees for a thorough reading and insightful suggestions that helped us improve the paper.\\ This research has been supported by the Research Council of Norway through different grants: All authors were supported by the Toppforsk (research excellence) grant agreement no. 250070 `Waves and Nonlinear Phenomena (WaNP)', OM is supported by grant agreement no. 301538 `Irregularity and Noise In Continuity Equations' (INICE), JE was supported by the MSCA-TOPP-UT grant agreement no. 312021, and ERJ is supported by grant agreement no. 325114 `IMod.
 Partial differential equations, statistics and data: An interdisciplinary approach to data-based modelling'.
 In addition, JE received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement no. 839749 `Novel techniques for quantitative behavior of convection-diffusion equations (techFRONT)'.